|Bellingham's Wood Stone Manufacturing Solar Panel Installation|

 - Can be carried forward if the credit exceeds tax liability for the year.

 - Requires that the business owes sufficient taxes that it can use these benefits.

 - Visit the SEIA site to learn more.

 MACRS Accelerated Depreciation on Federal Income Taxes

 Businesses may depreciate 85% of the cost of a solar electric system following the five-year Modified Accelerated Cost Recovery System (MACRS).
 The five-year depreciation schedule can be found in the most recent version of IRS Publication 946.

 Washington Production Incentive

-- Maximum of $5000/year based upon the KWH of electricity produced and measured on a Production Meter.
+- Maximum of $25,000/year based upon the KWH of electricity produced and measured on a Production Meter.

 - When more power is generated than the business needs at that moment, the excess power is credited to the business utility account to be used to reduce later bills; account zeroes out once a year on April 30 and a new year starts.

-- Because solar for a business can be of a much larger scale than for a home, it is important to work closely with your utility from the outset as the utility may need to make local improvements such as a new transformer to be able to handle the added local power.
+- Due to the larger scale of commercial solar, it is important to work closely with your utility from the outset as the utility may need to make local improvements such as a new transformer to be able to handle the added local power.